Client Rights and Responsibilities

 - You have a right to be treated with dignity and respect.

 - You have a right to privacy.
-All the information you share with staff of MFS is kept private, except in emergencies or when we are required or permitted by law to disclose the information.
-MFS staff are required by law to report harm to a child or disabled adult and any threat you might make to harm another person or property.
+All the information you share with staff of MFS is kept private, except in emergencies, like when someone's health or safety is at risk, or when we are required or permitted by law to disclose the information.
+MFS staff are required by law to report suspected harm to a child or disabled adult and any threat you might make to harm another person or property.
 Otherwise, your mental health information will be given to someone else only if you have given us written permission to do so.
 For more information about how we handle your personal information, ask for a copy of our Notice of Privacy Practices.

 - You have a right to see your mental health record.
 If you think it contains an error, you may ask to add your own statement to your record.
-You can ask for a copy of documents from your record, however, you will be charged for the copies.
+You can ask for a copy of documents from your record; however, you will be charged for the copies beyond 25 pages.

-- You cannot be kept out of services because of race, color, age, gender, religion, sexual orientation or degree of disability.
+- You cannot be denied services because of your race, color, age, gender, religion or creed, national origin, sexual orientation, sexual preference, gender identity or degree of disability.

 - You have a right to information about the cost of your services.